dcoxall/learn-ruby/01-the-absolute-basics/01-variables-and-methods.md

 total_price(200, 0) # => 200
 ```

 Notice how we can now remove the line where we set the value of the `tax` variable.
 This has moved into the arguments list.
-By using the `=` symbol in the arguments we are setting a *default* value which we can override as demonstrated in the examples.
+By using the `=` symbol in the arguments we are setting a *default* value which we can override as demonstrated in the last example.

 That's the end of the first lesson.
 The next lesson we will cover a more complicated topic of Classes and Objects.